TrampolineRTOS/trampoline/README.md

   * **readButton_isr**.
 Same but the button triggers an ISR.
   * **alarms**.
 It is the same example than readButton_isr but we test the return value of SetRelAlarm for return parameters when in kernel (system call) mode.
   * **timer**.
 ISR2 trigered by timer TIM2.
+* Cortex M4 with µC stm32f303K8: `cortex/armv7em/stm32f303/Nucleo-32`.
+There are few differences from the `stm32f407` target, and examples should be easily imported.
+  * **blink**.
+Blinks a LED using an alarm and a task.
 * Cortex M4 with µC mk20dx256 : `cortex/armv7em/mk20dx256/teensy31`
   * **blink**.
 Blinks the Teensy 3.1 LED using an alarm and a task.
   * **startStopBlink**.
 The example polls a button connected to pin 8 to start an alarm that activates a task to blink a LED.